storyblok/field-plugin/packages/cli/templates/vue3/README.md

 ```

 [@storyblok/design-system](https://www.npmjs.com/package/@storyblok/design-system) is Storyblok's component library for Vue.
 To add it to this project, follow the instructions in the [readme](https://www.npmjs.com/package/@storyblok/design-system).

+## Clean up the boilerplate

+To start from a blank state, delete the following files:

+- src/components/AssetSelelctor.vue
+- src/components/Counter.vue
+- src/components/ModalToggle.vue

+And search for comments `DELETE THIS BOILERPLATE` comments and delete the code around them.